rutvora/MessageRelay/README.md

 Then, the app remains pretty dormant in the background.
 It's only task being determination of the approximate area the user is in.
 The app starts it's function when there is a public alert (received directly over the phone or a trigger from the cloud the app is attached to) of any risk (any predicted/impending disaster) or a disaster in the user's area.
 This starts the following functions in the app:
-1. Gathering GPS location of user at intermittent (but frequent) times, and sending them to cloud till there is a connection
+1. Gathering GPS location of user at intermittent (but frequent) times, and sending them to cloud till there is a connection.
-2. Looking for SOS signals (explained below)
+2. Looking for SOS signals (explained below).
 3. Enabling the user to send an SOS (explained below).

 An SOS here is a message that the app will send (repeatedly over local networks, once over the internet) which contains the user's critical information like last ID, last location and time of message.